zakkycrypt01/tribe-miniapp/README.md

 # 🏛️ Tribe - Base Mini App for Social Trading

-> A Farcaster Mini App built for Base that enables social copy trading within the Base ecosystem.
+> A Farcaster Mini App built for Base that enables LP strategy automation within the Base ecosystem.
 Participating in Base Batch 002 Buildathon.

 ## 🌟 Overview